 Private boarding schools are another option for students not quite ready to commit to the demands of an arts school directly after middle school.
 These schools will all work with older students who are interested and ready to consider transferring.

 Those who do enter boarding schools as freshmen benefit from the additional time working with the academic and arts faculties, and performing and learning from like-minded and talented peers.
-Christopher Hintz, marketing and communications manager at Interlochen, says students who start as freshmen “build a foundation that will help them in each of their subsequent years of study.”
+Christopher Hintz, former marketing and communications manager at Interlochen, says students who start as freshmen “build a foundation that will help them in each of their subsequent years of study.”

 What if you change your mind about pursuing music?